Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Introduction

 As a second main contribution, we investigate approximation properties of optimal control problems.
-Namely, for a continuous input function \(\psi\) of suitable growth, we prove that the value function related to \(\ocA^n\) converges uniformly on compacts to the value function related to \(\ocA^0\).
+Namely, for a continuous input function \(\psi\) of suitable growth, we prove that the value function \(\nu \mapsto \sup_{Q\,\in\, \ocA^n (\nu)} E^Q [ \psi ]\) related to \(\ocA^n (\nu)\) converges uniformly on compacts (in their initial distributions \(\nu\)) to the value function \(\nu \mapsto \sup_{Q\, \in\, \ocA^0 (\nu)} E^Q [ \psi ]\) related to \(\ocA^0 (\nu)\).
 We also derive versions of this statement for upper and lower semicontinuous input functions \(\psi\) of suitable growth.
 These results allow us to deduce limit theorems in the spirit of \cite{LakSIAM17}.
 Namely, we show that accumulation points of sequences of \(n\)-state nearly optimal controls maximize the mean field value function, and that any optimal mean field control can be approximated by a sequence of \(n\)-state nearly optimal controls.
+Furthermore, they can be translated into the language of model uncertainty.
+To illustrate this point of view, we deduce a type of propagation of chaos for \(G\)-Brownian motion with drift interaction.

 We now comment on related literature.
 As mentioned above, mean field SPDEs within the semigroup approach have been investigated in the recent paper \cite{CGKPR23}.
 A particle motivation for such a framework appears to be missing in the literature.
 The objective of the present paper is to address this gap.
 For a comparison of the assumptions used, we refer to Remark \ref{rem: main1}~(iii) below.